 "I have seen this positive spirit in David since he was a law student," said Andrew Klein, Dean of the IU McKinney School of Law.
 "David always seeks to make his own community a better place, and I am proud to count him as one of our own."

 After completing his JD/MBA, Nguyen was named visiting professor of business ethics at Vietnam National University in Ho Chi Minh City where he developed curriculum and taught graduate courses.
 As a recipient of the Rotary Foundation Ambassadorial Scholarship, he earned his Master of Advanced Legal Studies from Leiden University in the Netherlands, followed by his Ph.D. in Education Policy Studies from Indiana University.
-He is now an Assistant Professor of Educational Leadership & Policy Studies at The University of Texas at San Antonio.
+Most recently, he was an assistant professor at The University of Texas at San Antonio before returning to IUPUI as Assistant Professor of Urban Education Leadership and Policy Studies at the School of Education in August 2018.